 Anyone can make this easy bookshelf with the instruction given here.
 You might need around 4 hours to make this awesome bookcase.

-Believe me; this cardboard shelf is equally good as a Wooden display shelf because it is very sturdy, heavy and easily holds up to 40 big books.
+Believe me; this cardboard shelf is equally good as a Wooden display shelf because it is very sturdy and heavy and easily holds up to 40 big books.

 The sturdiness is mainly due to the choice of cardboard and the techniques used.
 And now I am going to show you how to make it in just a few steps.

-The principal material needed is Cardboard and Old Newspapers.
+The main material needed is Cardboard and Old Newspapers.
 You will need a few more supplies and tools to make the bookshelf.